Home » Blog Posts » 15 Epic Things To Do In Tbilisi, Georgia

 • Bathhouse Number 5: This is where to come if you want a local public bath experience with fewer tourists.
 It gets mixed reviews because it is a bit rough and ready, but it’s cheap and authentic.
 Book By Phone: (+995)32 272 20 90

-🎒TPOP Tip: If you want a quieter experience, book your sulphur bath for a morning slot.
+🎒Our Tip: For a quieter experience, book a morning sulphur bath slot.
 Evenings can get very busy.
 Book ahead!

 Bring a towel, drinking water, and any toiletries you want to use afterwards, a bag for your wet swimsuit, should you decide to wear one.
 There are locker facilities in most.